Overview

 Architecture.

-• Firmware: ~2,800 lines of C++ in a single file, built with PlatformIO on the Arduino framework.
+• Firmware: the entire device program is a single C++ file, built with PlatformIO on the Arduino framework.

 • Data APIs: Entirely free, keyless, and commercial-use-licensed: NASA GIBS/VIIRS (clouds and maps), MET Norway (weather), geojs.io (geolocation and timezone), CelesTrak (ISS orbital elements), and NTP.

-• On-Device Astronomy: No astronomy APIs — the NOAA solar position, an Astronomical Almanac lunar series (validated against JPL Horizons to 0.17°), a two-body + J2 satellite propagator, and a sidereal-time star chart are all computed on the microcontroller.
+• On-Device Astronomy: The NOAA solar position, an Astronomical Almanac lunar series (validated against JPL Horizons to 0.17ยฐ), a two-body + J2 satellite propagator, and a sidereal-time star chart are all computed on the microcontroller itself.

 • Offline Resilience: If the network drops, the globe continues on cached time and cloud assets and resumes background updates when the connection returns.

-• Host-Side Tooling: ~3,700 lines of Python: texture and atlas generators, host replicas of the renderer, and validation sims that check the firmware's math against external ground truth (JPL Horizons for the Moon, a live reference for the ISS, Sirius calibration for the star catalog).
+• Host-Side Tooling: a Python toolkit: texture and atlas generators, host replicas of the renderer, and validation sims that check the firmware's math against external ground truth (JPL Horizons for the Moon and planets, a live reference for the ISS, Sirius calibration for the star catalog, NOAA's own curve for the tide dial).

 At A Glance

-Most "Earth globe" gadgets use static textures spinning on a timer.
-This project calculates the true subsolar point (NOAA solar position) for the current UTC, composites NASA VIIRS daily cloud mosaics from two satellites, and additively blends NASA Black Marble city lights on the night side.
+Each frame begins from the true subsolar point (NOAA solar position) for the current UTC.
+From there the globe composites NASA VIIRS daily cloud mosaics from two satellites and additively blends NASA Black Marble city lights on the night side.

 Rendering